 |Parties after workshops, camps or exchanges which are individually ticketed||Parties after workshops, camps or exchanges which require a full pass or full weekend pass|

 The table below is just a guideline: a lot of the terms don't have a clear definition and we don't claim a deep understanding of what they all mean.
-If you're a band and you're not sure whether you fit into this, feel free to send me a recording and I'll let you know.
+If you're a band and you're not sure whether you fit into this, feel free to send us a recording and we'll let you know.